John Williamson (basketball, born 1951): Professional career

 As a rookie, Williamson landed a roster spot with the New York Nets of the ABA as a free agent for the 1973–74 season.
 Before signing with the ABA Nets, he had been eligible for the NBA draft that year, being selected by the Atlanta Hawks in the 6th round with the 96th pick, but didn't make the cut for their roster.
 Despite being a rookie, Williamson quickly entered the New York starting lineup along with superstar Julius Erving and rising star rookie Larry Kenon (who would get traded a couple of years later).
 After Williamson became a starter, the team's fortunes quickly turned for the better and the team ended up winning the ABA Championship that season.
 Williamson was named to the 1974 ABA All-Rookie team.

 Continuing with the Nets, Williamson, in Game 6 of the 1976 ABA Finals, scored 28 points with 16 of them coming in the fourth quarter.
 He and Erving carried the team's offense, combining for 59 points (31 of them from Erving) and leading the Nets to come back from 22 points behind to win the game, the series and the ABA championship.

 In the 1976–77 season, Williamson was traded to the Indiana Pacers midseason; in the middle of the next season, he was traded back to the Nets.
-The Nets would make the playoffs in 1978-79 with Williamson scoring a then-record 38 points for an NBA playoff debut.
-The Nets would however lose 0-2 in the series to the Philadelphia 76ers.
-In the 1979–80 season he was traded from the Nets to the Washington Bulletsm who would be the last team he played for before the end of his NBA career until the 1980–81 season.
+The Nets would make the playoffs in 1978–79 with Williamson scoring a then-record 38 points for an NBA playoff debut.
+The Nets would however lose 0–2 in the series to the Philadelphia 76ers.
+In the 1979–80 season he was traded from the Nets to the Washington Bullets who would be the last team he played for before the end of his NBA career until the 1980–81 season.
 By this time Williamson had largely declined as a player despite being only 29 years old and wouldn't return to the NBA after that season due to contract disagreements in free agency and not maintaining a healthy weight to play.

 In 1982, he would play for the CBA Las Vegas Silvers in an attempt to get recruited back into the NBA but never received any offers.

 In his ABA/NBA career, Williamson scored 9,017 points.
 He averaged between 11.5 and 29.5 points in every ABA/NBA season except for his last.

 Williamson still holds Nets team records in various categories, including most free throw attempts in a game, with 24 (since tied by Vince Carter and Devin Harris).

 Williamson's jersey number (23) was retired by the New York/New Jersey Nets franchise on December 7, 1990; Williamson is one of three players who were with the Nets during their ABA days with a retired number; the other two are Bill Melchionni and Julius Erving.